ZeusWPI/OBUS/pcb/README.md

 - Add extra connection holes for every Arduino pin where wires can be soldered semi permanently on the sides of the board
 - Add copper pads/holes to make a "perfboard" on the bottom of the board (with 2.54mm spacing, like a breadboard)
+- Add holes to solder wires in for the status RGB LED in case we don't want this on the main PCB